 Store Openings and Square Footage Growth.
 The primary factors contributing to our net sales growth have been new store openings, an active store expansion and remodel program, and selective mergers and acquisitions.
-From 2003 to 2007, net sales increased at a compound annual growth rate of 10.9%.
-We expect that the substantial majority of our future sales growth will come primarily from new store openings and from our store expansion and relocation program.
+In the last five years, net sales increased at a compound annual growth rate of 10.4%.
+We expect that the majority of our future sales growth will come primarily from new store openings and from our store expansion and relocation program.

 The following table shows the total selling square footage of our stores and the selling square footage per new store opened over the last five years.
 Our growth and productivity statistics are reported based on selling square footage because our management believes the use of selling square footage yields a more accurate measure of store productivity.
-The selling square footage statistics for 2003 through 2007 are estimates based on the relationship of selling to gross square footage.
+The selling square footage statistics for 2004 through 2008 are estimates based on the relationship of selling to gross square footage.

 Year Number of Stores Average Selling Square Footage Per Store Average Selling Square Footage Per New Store Opened

-2003 2,513 6,716 9,948

 2004 2,735 7,475 10,947

 2005 2,914 7,900 9,756

 2006 3,219 8,160 8,780

 2007 3,411 8,300 8,480

+2008 3,591 8,440 8,100

 We expect to increase our selling square footage in the future by opening new stores in underserved markets and strategically increasing our presence in our existing markets via new store openings and store expansions (expansions include store relocations).
-In fiscal 2008 and beyond, we plan to predominantly open stores that are approximately 8,500 - 9,000 selling square feet and we believe this size allows us to achieve our objectives in the markets in which we plan to expand.
-At February 2, 2008, 1,370 of our stores, totaling 55.6% of our selling square footage, were 8,500 selling square feet or larger.
+In fiscal 2009 and beyond, we plan to predominantly open stores that are approximately 8,000 - 10,000 selling square feet and we believe this size allows us to achieve our objectives in the markets in which we plan to expand.
+At January 31, 2009, 1,680 of our stores, totaling 61.0% of our selling square footage, were 8,100 selling square feet or larger.